balasubramaniam8888/CAPSTONE-PROJECT/react-markdown-app/frontend/react-markdown-viewer/README.md

 # BOOTSTRAP ADDED For CSS STYLING
 https://getbootstrap.com/

-#NODE JS FOR BACKEND
+# NODE JS FOR BACKEND
 installing dependencies for creating backend server

-#MONGOOSE AND MONGODB USED AS AN DATABASE
+#MONGODB USED AS AN DATABASE